HVAC Q&A: Do I Need to Replace My Indoor and Outdoor HVAC Unit At The Same Time?

 My husband and I need to replace the outdoor heat pump unit for our home.
 The indoor unit is still working, but our HVAC technician said we should consider replacing both at the same time.
 Do we really need to replace the indoor unit as well?”

 Unfortunately, the short answer is yes.
 You should replace your indoor air handler at the same time as your outdoor heat pump — or air conditioning unit if it’s that time of year.
 I know it seems like an extra, unnecessary expense, but let’s look at why:

 It is a necessary evil to replace both, here’s why:

 Matched systems perform better.

-When outdoor heat pumps and air conditioning units are designed, they are built to work with a matched indoor unit.
+When outdoor ac units and heat pumps and air conditioning units are designed, they are built to work with a matched indoor unit.
 This matched system works in tandem to generate optimum efficiency and ideal system performance.